Beaverton's Choice Project

 This is a great opportunity for Health Careers students to use some of their basic patient assessment and first aid skills, encouraging teamwork and boosting confidence as they interact with younger students in a nurturing role.
 On the flip side, elementary students learn about basic healthcare practices and first aid in a fun and engaging way to reduce anxiety about visiting doctors or clinics.
 This is also a great way for young students to create stories and situations/injuries for their teddy bears, promoting creativity and storytelling.

-Thank you for continuing to support this meaningful and memorable program!
+Thank you for your support of this meaningful and memorable program!

 Beaverton Education Foundation will match the first $500 donated to this project.